 Gold trading is considered to be a good way to hedge against constant economic changes.
 For that, it represents a safe haven that provides consistency over time due to its resistance to the swings in valuation, unlike currencies.

 The stability of the precious metal’s prices over time makes it an important asset during times of rising uncertainties like that we’re seeing today.
-The XAU/USD pair is the most popular pairings forex brokers offer, making it easier than ever to incorporate gold as part of your forex trading strategy.
+The XAU/USD pair is the most popular pairings that forex brokers offer, making it easier than ever to incorporate gold as part of your forex trading strategy.

 When the COVID-19 pandemic hardly hit the global economy, governments and savvy traders invested more money in gold as a hedge from high uncertainty and inflation.
 Especially that economic policies shifted towards printing more money which led to weaker global currencies, while the precious metal showed a notable resilience.

-Trading Gold Vs Forex
+Gold Vs Forex Trading

 Gold is seen as a store of value, as it is not subject to the control of governments and central banks as currencies are.
 The yellow metal prices are not influenced directly by either fiscal or monetary policies and will always be worth something, while currencies can lose their value for inflation.